department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/research/caution-flags/prototype-phase/cf-prototype-rvr-discovery-discussion-guide.md

 [Let the participant know that on the real site, the number of results will change as they make selections.]

 **Questions**
-1. What are your thoughts on the process of making selections to refine your search?
+1. Did you notice the filter that let's you exclude schools with warnings?
-2. Did you notice the filter that let's you exclude schools with warnings?
+2. What are your thoughts on this filter?
-3. What are your thoughts on this filter?
+3. How likely would you be to use this filter?

 &nbsp;
 &nbsp;